-I hope you must enjoy this article on Is Sodium hydroxide(NaOH) an acid or base?
-And I think this article clears all of the doubt you have over Why NaOH is base, why it’s not an acid, is its a strong base or not, etc. Still, if you have a doubt regarding this then you must clear it by asking in a comment box.
+I hope you must enjoy this article on Is Sodium hydroxide(NaOH) is an acid or base?
+And I think this article clears all of the doubt you have over Why NaOH is base, why it’s not an acid, is it a strong base or not, etc. Still, if you have a doubt regarding this then you must clear it by asking in a comment box.
 Lastly, I am giving you a short overview of this article.

 - Is NaOH an acid or base?
-Sodium hydroxide (NaOH) is the base since it releases OH– ions on dissolving in an aqueous solution.
+Sodium hydroxide (NaOH) is the base, since, it releases OH– ions on dissolving in an aqueous solution.

-- NaOH is the strong base because it completely dissociates in an aqueous solution and produces a higher amount of OH– ions.
+- NaOH is the strong base.
+Because it completely dissociates in an aqueous solution and produces a higher amount of OH– ions.